Jean Salumu

-Jean Salumu (born 26 July 1990) is a Belgian professional basketball player for Trefl Sopot of the Polish Basketball League.
+Jean Salumu (born 26 July 1990) is a Belgian professional basketball player who last played for Trefl Sopot of the Polish Basketball League.
 He also represents the Belgian national basketball team.

 In 2018, Salumu was the first Belgian ever to win the Most Valuable Player award of the Belgian domestic league.

 Professional career

 Belgium (2009–2018)

 Salumu started his career at the highest stage with B.C.
 Oostende in the 2009–10 season.
 In 2011–12 he played for the Leuven Bears.
 For the 2012–13 season he signed with Oostende again.
 In January 2013 he extended his contract with 2 seasons.
 After the season, he won the Rookie of the Year/Most Promising Player award.

 In May 2018, Salumu was the first ever Belgian player to be named the Belgian League MVP.
 He was also named to the league's All-Offensive and All-Defensive Team, while also winning the Belgian Player of the Year award.
 Salumu's MVP season would be his last one with Oostende, as after the season it was announced he was leaving.